 on this page

-Your client won’t need to complete a form if they don’t own a home and get either a:
+They won’t need to complete a form if they don’t own a home and get either a:

 - means tested payment from us such as Age Pension or Disability Support Pension

-- Department of Veterans’ Affairs (DVA) payment.
+- Department of Veterans’ Affairs (DVA) income support payment.

 When the care recipient starts care, you need to enter their details into the online Aged Care Entry Record.
 This is for means assessment data matching.